Mexican Repatriation: Federal government action

 As the effects of the Great Depression worsened and affected larger numbers of people, feelings of hostility toward immigrants increased rapidly, and the Mexican community as a whole suffered as a result.
 States began passing laws that required all public employees to be American citizens, and employers were subject to harsh penalties such as a five hundred dollar fine or six months in jail if they hired immigrants.
 Although the law was hardly enforced, "employers used it as a convenient excuse for not hiring Mexicans.
-It also made it difficult for any Mexican, whether American citizens or foreign born, to get hired."
+It also made it difficult for any Mexican, whether American citizens or foreign-born, to get hired."

-The federal government imposed restrictions for immigrant labor as well, requiring firms that supply the government with goods and services refrain from hiring immigrants and, as a result, most larger corporations followed suit, and as a result, many employers fired their Mexican employees and few hired new Mexican workers causing unemployment to increase among the Mexican population.
+The federal government imposed restrictions on immigrant labor as well, requiring firms that supply the government with goods and services to refrain from hiring immigrants and, as a result, most larger corporations followed suit; as a result, many employers fired their Mexican employees and few hired new Mexican workers, causing unemployment to increase among the Mexican population.

 President Hoover publicly endorsed Secretary of Labor Doak and his campaign to add "245 more agents to assist in the deportation of 500,000 foreigners."
 Doak's measures included monitoring labor protests or farm strikes and labeling protesters and protest leaders as possible subversives, communists, or radicals.
 "Strike leaders and picketers would be arrested, charged with being illegal aliens or engaging in illegal activities, and thus be subject to arbitrary deportation."

-According to Brian Gratton, involvement of the federal government in the repatriations was mostly through a policy of deportations between 1930 and 1933, which deported 34,000 individuals.
+According to Brian Gratton, the federal government's involvement in repatriations was mostly through a policy of deportations between 1930 and 1933, which deported 34,000 individuals.

-During the Hoover administration in the late 1920s and early 1930s, particularly the winter of 1930–1931, William Dill (D-NJ), the attorney general who had presidential ambitions, instituted a program of deportations.
+During the Hoover administration in the late 1920s and early 1930s, particularly the winter of 1930–1931, William Dill (D-NJ), the attorney general with presidential ambitions, instituted a deportation program.